 Wear Plates and Abrasion Resistant Steel Parts

-Abrasion Resistant wear plates (or AR Plate) or steel liners are used in many applications where friction between two parts or materials creates degradation.
-Wear plate steel or AR plate may bolt onto a machine that slides in and out or up and down in a manufacturing process, while they can also be found where manufactured parts or minerals are regularly rubbing or abrasively contacting the surface.
+Steel wear plates may bolt onto a machine that slides or rotates in a manufacturing process, while they can also be found where manufactured parts or minerals are regularly rubbing or abrasively contacting the surface.
 Wear plate is commonly a type of abrasion resistant steel plate that is considered extremely durable, especially under harsh conditions.

 - Wear Blades